-This Carrot Cake with Cream Cheese Frosting is going to be your new go-to recipe.
+Carrot cake with applesauce is going to be your new go-to recipe.
 You’ll forget all about boxed cakes once you taste this easy and super delicious dessert.

 I promise you, this is the cake to beat out all carrot cakes.
 Plus, if you want to cut calories, you can use lower fat cream cheese frosting.

-Add the eggs to a large bowl and beat them.
+Add the eggs to a large mixing bowl and beat them.

 Add the vegetable oil to the bowl and mix in with the eggs.